A. Diagnostic Laboratory Services

 It is important to make these arrangements well in advance, to ensure that the laboratory has the necessary materials, supplies and staffing to accommodate the request.
 See Appendix E1 for the current fee schedule for laboratory services.

 C. Intradivisional Research

 The capabilities of the CPL are used to support research conducted within the DCM to study and further define animal-related diseases and environmental conditions that could potentially affect animal health or alter or influence experimental results.
 The focus of these efforts is infectious gastroenterology and a separate research staff supports these efforts.

 D. Participation in Division Educational Programs

 The personnel of the CPL contribute their expertise and technical skills to the various teaching programs offered by the Division to undergraduate, graduate and postdoctoral students.
-They also provide one on one tutorial training to students or technicians who wish to develop skills they can transfer to their own laboratories.
-A library of kodachromes and histologic slides, generated from DCM’s diagnostic and research studies of past years, is available for teaching purposes.
+They also provide one-on-one tutorial training to students or technicians who wish to develop skills they can transfer to their own laboratories.
+A library of Kodachrome slides and histologic slides, generated from the DCM’s diagnostic and research studies of past years, is available for teaching purposes.